kunalchhabra37/All-About-Code/My Codes/C++/STL/README.md

+These codes serve as examples for implementing various C++ STL algorithms.

-All these files are provided by Rogue Wave Software, Inc.
+These files are provided by Rogue Wave Software, Inc.

 (c) Copyright 1994, 1998 Rogue Wave Software, Inc.

-TITLE:
+    - TITLE:
       STL Tests

-DESCRIPTION:
+    - DESCRIPTION:
       Runs miscellaneous demos of STL algorithms and types.

-DEMONSTRATES:
+    - DEMONSTRATES:
       + The use of Standard Template Library.

-COMMENTS:
+    - COMMENTS:
       None.